Loop-erased partitioning of a network: monotonicities & analysis of cycle-free graphs: Intro: Rooted spanning forests and loop-erased partitioning

-{{\bf Uniform spanning tree, rooted forest and LEP:}} The rooted forest $\Phi_q$ is a natural extension of the classical UST (Uniform Spanning Tree) measure which is readily recovered in the constant weight case $w\equiv 1$ by taking the limit of $q$ going to zero in Eq.~\eqref{RSF}.
-Alternatively, this rooted arboreal gas $\Phi_q$ can also be seen as a measure on weighted spanning trees on the extended weighted graph obtained by adding an extra state accessible from any vertex via an edge with weight $q$.
-Under this perspective, it is clear that most results known for the UST do have a generalized analogue in the context of this rooted arboreal gas.
-For example, edges in $\Phi_q$ form a determinantal process~\cite{avena2018applications}, a version of the so-called transfer-current theorem~\cite{burton1993transfer} clarifying its status within negatively associated systems, see~\cite{pemantle2000towards,grimmett2004negative,kahn2010correlation}.
-Due to the Kirchhoff's matrix tree theorem, the normalizing constant in~\cref{LEPmeas} can be expressed as the characteristic polynomial of the matrix $L$ evaluated at $q$, i.e.
+The rooted forest $\Phi_q$ is a natural extension of the classical UST (Uniform Spanning Tree) measure which is readily recovered in the constant weight case $w\equiv 1$ by taking the limit of $q$ going to zero in Eq.~\eqref{RSF}.
+Alternatively, this rooted forest $\Phi_q$ can also be seen as a measure on weighted spanning trees on the extended weighted graph obtained by adding an extra cemetery state accessible from any vertex via an edge with weight $q$.
+Under this perspective, it is clear that most results known for the UST do have a generalized analogue in the context of this rooted generalized measure.
+For example, edges in $\Phi_q$ form a determinantal process~\cite{avena2018applications} due to a version of the so-called transfer-current theorem~\cite{burton1993transfer}, clarifying its status within negatively associated systems, see~\cite{pemantle2000towards,grimmett2004negative,kahn2010correlation}.
+Due to the Kirchhoff's matrix tree theorem, the normalizing constant in Eq.~\eqref{LEPmeas} can be expressed as the characteristic polynomial of the matrix $L$ evaluated at $q$, i.e.

 see e.g.~\cite{avena2018applications, chebotarev1997mft}.
 As far as sampling is concerned, for fixed $q>0$, one can use the celebrated algorithm due to Wilson~\cite{wilson1996generating} based on loop-erased random walks.
 The latter is in fact a classical efficient procedure allowing to sample a rooted tree of a graph with probability proportional to its weight.
-Further, it is well known that the UST can be obtained from the unifying FK-percolation ``super-model" by properly taking the related ``interaction parameter'' to zero, see e.g.~\cite{grimmett2006cluster}.
+Further, it is well known that the UST can be obtained from the unifying FK-percolation ``super-model'' by properly taking the related interaction parameter to zero, see e.g.~\cite{grimmett2006cluster}.
 Not surprisingly, as expressed in Lemma~\ref{FK} below, which for simplicity we state in the unitary weight case $w\equiv 1$, the rooted forest in Eq. \eqref{RSF} can also be obtained via a similar zero-limit but by considering a proper FK-percolation with an additional cemetery state.
-The proof of this lemma is as in~\cite{grimmett2006cluster}, see Thm.
+The proof of this proposition is as in~\cite{grimmett2006cluster}, see Thm.
 1.23 in Sect 1.5 therein, with the parameters of the FK as specified in the statement below.